 Consider your budget and affordability.
 Do you require a mortgage to buy?
 Do you need to transfer funds into Dubai to support the purchase?
-Lenders generally will support mortgages that are seven times your annual income and the minimum down payment required is 25% for expats and non-residents, or 20% for UAE nationals.
+Lenders generally will support mortgages that are seven times your annual income and the minimum down payment required is 20% for expats, 25% for non-residents, or 15% for UAE nationals.

 Step 3 – Appointing a real estate broker

 Real Estate agents play an important role when you are buying a home.
 They can professionally advise on areas, market prices and the costs associated with buying property in Dubai.
 They can assist with community knowledge, facilities and amenities in the area.
 More importantly they can negotiate and secure the best price on your behalf.
 Ensure that your chosen agency is registered with the Real Estate Regulatory Agency (RERA) and that your expectations are clear from the onset.
 A RERA registered broker will charge a buyer commission.
 A government approved Contract between Buyer and Broker (Form B) should be signed to complete the appointment of any agency.